-Gray is a member of the American Counseling Association, the American Orthopsychiatric Association, the Native Research Network, the Society of Indian Psychologists (SIP), and a fellow of the American Psychological Association (APA).
-She is past-president of the Society of Indian Psychologists.
-Gray is past-president of the APA Division 45: Society for the Psychological Study of Culture, Ethnicity, and Race and past-chair of Psychologists in Indian Country, a section of APA Division 18: Psychologists in Public Service and was secretary of section six: Native Alaskan, American Indian, and Indigenous Women of the APA Division 35: Psychology of Women.
-Gray is a member of the Alzheimer's Association Oversight Committee for Research and Cultural Diversity, and is part of the North Dakota Suicide Prevention Coalition.
-She is also a consultant for the SAMHSA Disaster Technical Assistance Center.
+Jacque is a member of the American Counseling Association, the American Orthopsychiatric Association, the Native Research Network, the Society of Indian Psychologists (SIP), American Society on Aging, and a fellow of the American Psychological Association (APA).
+She served as SIP president from 2011-2013.
+She served as president of the APA Division 45: Society for the Psychological Study of Culture, Ethnicity, and Race (2016), chair of Psychologists in Indian Country (2011-2014), a section of APA Division 18: Psychologists in Public Service, and was secretary of section six: Native Alaskan, American Indian, and Indigenous Women of the APA Division 35: Psychology of Women (2014-2016).
+She is a member of the Alzheimer's Association Oversight Committee for Research and Cultural Diversity and is part of the North Dakota Suicide Prevention Coalition.
+She is also a consultant for the Substance Abuse and Mental Health Services Administration Disaster Technical Assistance Center.

 She was elected to the APA Board for the Advancement of Psychology in the Public Interest (2017-2019) and Committee on Rural Health (2012-2014) and was appointed by the APA Board of Directors to the National Steering Committee on Health Disparities.
 She currently serves on the Committee on Division/APA Relations (2021-2023).
 Jacque received the Excellence in Training Award from the Native Research Network in 2012 and received a Presidential Citation from APA in 2014.
 She has traveled to New Zealand, where she participated in work on Maori and Indigenous suicide prevention with the University of Otago and Healing Our Spirits Worldwide.